Fraud in Tasmania

 Since 2013 there has been a general offence of fraud in Tasmania under s 253A of the state’s Criminal Code.
 This is the most serious of the fraud-related dishonesty offences in Tasmania.
 A maximum penalty of 21 years imprisonment applies although, in practice, a much lesser penalty is usually imposed by the courts.

-The offence of fraud in Tasmania is expressly based on the Western Australian fraud offence.
-The key elements are essentially the same.
-In Tasmania a person commits fraud if they do any of the following things by using deceit or any fraudulent means, or with an intention to defraud:
+The offence of fraud in Tasmania is committed when a person does any of the following things by using deceit or any fraudulent means, or with an intention to defraud:

-- induce or cause a person to deliver, transfer or assign property to someone else
+- induces or cause a person to deliver, transfer or assign property to someone else

-- obtain a benefit for, or causes a detriment to, any person
+- obtains a benefit for, or causes a detriment to, any person

-- induce someone to do something that they are lawfully permitted not to do, or
+- induces someone to do something that they are lawfully permitted not to do, or

-- induce someone to refrain from doing something that they are lawfully permitted to do.
+- induces someone to refrain from doing something that they are lawfully permitted to do.